 Groups are different from Pages in that they provide an even more intimate setting.
 Members are notified of updates by email.
 As many Groups are Closed, people can discuss things on a more personal level without it showing up in their Friends’ feeds.
 Groups can provide that personal touch that makes conversions happen.

 There are tons of Groups available to direct sellers on Facebook.
 You may be able to promote your home business while receiving some helpful advice from your peers.
 Do a simple search for groups containing the word “direct sales” and start researching your options.
 Read the description and rules prior to joining.
-Decide if you would prefer Open or Closed Groups.
-(I prefer Closed as this will prevent my group conversations from flooding my personal profile.)
+Decide if you would prefer open or closed Groups.
+(I prefer closed as this will prevent my group conversations from flooding my personal profile.)

-- Create Your Own Group – You may be asking, “Why do I need a Group when I already have a Profile or Page?”
+You may be asking, “Why do I need a Group when I already have a Profile or Page?”
 As we have already established, Pages may have a limited reach.
 And with your personal profile, just because someone has decided to Friend you does not give you the right to market to them.
 There is a little something in business we call “permission marketing” and it returns far better results than a “spray and pray” approach.
-Those truly interested in your message can join your Group to receive notifications, peer support and advice.
+Those truly interested in your message can join your Group to receive notifications, peer support, and advice.